ARCS SUMMER PROGRAM IN ARCHAEOLOGY, 2015

 Field School/Excavation Directors: Dr. Emil Nankov (ARCS), Vladimir Petkov (Archaeological Museum, Sandanski)

-Duration: May 31 (arrival to Sofia) – July 7, 2013 (departure from Sofia)
+Duration: June 1 (arrival to Sofia) – June 28, 2015 (departure from Sofia)

 Eligibility: advanced undergraduate and graduate students of American universities in the fields of Archaeology, Anthropology, Classical Studies, Ancient History and related studies

-Program Fee: $1400
+Program Fee: $1500

-Archaeological Field School at Heraclea Sintica 2014
+Archaeological Field School at Parthicopolis 2015

-The Program offers one excavation session, lectures and field trips, continuing for four weeks.
+The Program offers one excavation session, lectures and field trips, continuing for three weeks.
 The students will be required to participate in the excavations five days each week, as well as attend the ten lectures and the three field trips.
 There will be one day off each work week.
-Study trips are arranged to archaeological sites and museums in Bulgaria, Republic of Macedonia and Greece.
-Among the sites included are Petrich, Melnik, Strumica, Bansko, Stobi and Thessaloniki.
+Study trips are arranged to archaeological sites and museums in Bulgaria, Republic of Macedonia and northern Greece.
+Among the sites included are Petrich, Melnik, Strumica, Stobi and Amphipolis/Thessaloniki.
 The program covers room, board and field trips.
 The program does not include: airfare to Bulgaria, dinners and meals on non work days.
 Participants will be provided with a certificate upon completion of the program.Students are expected to arrange for medical insurance and to obtain visas, if applicable.

-For full consideration, prospective students should submit an application to Dr. Emil Nankov (email@example.com) by February 15, 2014.
+For full consideration, prospective students should submit an application to Dr. Emil Nankov (email@example.com) by February 15, 2015.